Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Mana**: You gain +15 maximum mana

-**Awe**: Your weapon attacks with Muramana deal one additional damage for every 20th maximum mana you have.
+**Awe**: Your first attack with Manamune each turn gains deals 1d6 additional damage for every 20th mana you have.

 **Recharge:** Whenever you critically hit with this weapon you regain mana equal to twice your proficiency bonus.